CPrudent/pow/README.md

 ##

-the project aims to build an app to make easy geographic searchs\
+the project aims to build referential geographic data for as many countries as possible, and next to build an app to make easy geographic searchs\
 for example, search for a city with given attributs as population, altitude, services, region, climate, ...